-A career aspiration typically refers to a long-term career goal, plan, or dream that is far away in the future, instead of short-term and in the present.
+Your career aspiration refers to a long-term career goal, plan, or dream that is far away in the future, instead of short-term and in the present.

-A career aspiration is different than a career goal.
+Your career aspiration is different from your career goal.
 An aspiration is a “hope” or an “ambition.”
 A goal, on the other hand, is more specific – it is a “desired result.”

 The difference between career goals and career aspirations can be subtle.
 What the interviewer thinks an aspiration is will also depend on who is asking the question.

 In general, aspiration is a bit fuzzier and longer-term than a more defined, specific career goal.
 For example:

 To make a lasting impact in your field as a thought leader.